-The Department of Industry and NSW Fair Trading have also agreed to share information to assist the ongoing integrity of the State's training sector.
-Under the agreement, the NSW Department of Industry is able to request information on investigations and disciplinary matters by NSW Fair Trading to determine the ongoing suitability of training providers.
+The NSW Department of Education and NSW Fair Trading have also agreed to share information to assist the ongoing integrity of the State's training sector.
+Under the agreement, the NSW Department of Education is able to request information on investigations and disciplinary matters by NSW Fair Trading to determine the ongoing suitability of training providers.

 The NSW Quality Framework includes measures to inform consumers about their rights and provides a clear avenue for complaints.

 Training Services NSW has also developed a Consumer Protection Strategy to: